clevercanyon/js-object-mc/README.md

 ### `$concat`, `$ꓺconcat`

-To concatenate arrays.
-The source property must be an array.
+To concatenate arrays (e.g., to push multiple items).
+The source value must be an array.

+-   To push a single item, please see: `$push`, `$ꓺpush`.

 ```js
 const result = mc.merge(